Luc656/DNA-Challenge/README.md

 ![gc](https://github.com/Luc656/DNA-Challenge/assets/94873030/4b21e368-a199-4976-b20a-258ddbbea538)

-This graph shows how the gc content is distributed among the 100 sets of sequences for each error rate.
-Given that the template sequence starts at 60% we could expect the gc contents of the copied sequences to be distributed around this mark.
+This graph shows how the GC content is distributed among the 100 sets of sequences for each error rate.
+Given that the template sequence starts at 60% we could expect the GC contents of the copied sequences to be distributed around this mark.
 However, because each insertion and mismatch is randomly assigned to new based all with equal likelihood and because G and C bases make up more of the template sequence and hence are more likely to be removed we can expect this GC content to trend back towards 50%, with the trend becoming stronger at higher error rates.

 ### plot_error_position_per_error_type